nytud/NYTK-NerKor/README.md

 ## Data

 Corpus files are under the 'data' folder.
 They are grouped by genre: fiction, legal, news, web, wikipedia.
+A ~200,000 tokens subcorpus contains gold standard morphological annotation besides NE labels.

+The fiction subcorpus contains i) novels from MEK (Hungarian Electronic Library) and Project Gutenberg; and ii) subtitles from OpenSubtitles.

+The legal texts come from EU sources: it is a selection from the EU Constitution, documents from the European Economic and Social Committee, DGT-Acquis and JRC-Acquis.

+The sources of the news subcorpus are: Press Release Database of European Commission, Global Voices and NewsCrawl Corpus.

+Web texts contain a selection from the [Hungarian Webcorpus 2.0](https://hlt.bme.hu/en/resources/webcorpus2).

+Wikipedia texts are from the Hungarian Wikipedia. :)

 ## Token numbers